Tay Ten

 Race prizes

-Our prize pot is increasing sharply in 2024; we are doubling our previous prizes and adding age category record prizes and an Under-20 age category.
+Our prize pot increased sharply in 2024; we doubled our previous prizes and added age category record prizes and an Under-20 age category.

 • 1st, 2nd, 3rd prizes for male & female (£60, £50, £40 + glass mementos).